CrossOmics/Lotus/docs/api/preprocess.rst

    **Biological Background:**

-   Neighbor graph:
-   - Represents similarity between cells
-   - Used for clustering algorithms (such as Leiden)
-   - Used for dimensionality reduction algorithms like UMAP
+   The neighbor graph represents similarity between cells and is used for clustering algorithms such as Leiden and dimensionality reduction algorithms like UMAP.